sunset-developer/Inside-Joke-Bot/README.md

 # Inside-Joke-Bot
-Hey!
-The inside joke bot was designed for content creators, groups of friends, and small communities with each and their specific sense of humor.
-This bot was designed to bring a unique experience for your discord server and something funny to show your friends.
+The inside joke bot was designed for content creators, groups of friends, and communities with each and their own specific sense of humor.
+The bot allows you to submit certian phrases and responses that would make sense accordingly and have a very funny result.
+It is unique in the fact that the bot's humor can be personalised by your submitions.
+Keep in mind that this bot was intentionally made for smaller servers for the more people, the more submitions that may not be as funny for some and the more people that may trigger jokes which may lead to spam.

 This bot is open source so us together can bring the best experience we can to your servers.
 There's nothing fun about a broken bot!